 Never mirror or flip layers!
-All layers must be viewed from the top of the PCB.
-(This means that the text must be readable on the top layer and mirrored on the bottom layer).
-Alas, in a mistaken attempt to be helpful, some designers flip even numbered layers because they must indeed be mirrored on the photoplotter.
-This could be helpful in a world where the designer's files are used directly in fabrication, but this is never the case.
-The files are actually input for the fabricator's CAM system to reconstruct a model of the PCB, with all layers correctly aligned, exactly as in the CAD system.
-The fabricator's CAM software will optimize and panelise the PCB.
-On output of the final, panelized fabrication tools, it will mirror, rotate, shift and scale as required by production.
-If a designer that mirrors layers one can only hope that the CAM engineer notices this and 'unmirrors' them, or scrap is produced.
-Spotting mirroring is not easy on symmetrical jobs, even less when there is no text.
+All layers must be viewed from the top of the PCB, which means that the text must be readable on the top layer and mirrored on the bottom layer.
+Alas, sometimes, in a mistaken attempt to be helpful, designers flip layers because they must anyway be mirrored on the photoplotter.
+This could be helpful in a world where the designer's files are used directly in fabrication, but these data layers are actually input for the CAM system.
+This needs the correct 2.5D PC structure, so designers need to follow the standard protocol for providing digital data.
+The fabricator's CAM system will do the rest: it will optimise and panelise the PCB and on output of the final, panelised data, it will mirror, rotate, shift and scale as required by production.
+Any designer that mirrors layers can only hope that the CAM engineer notices this and 'unmirrors' them.